Doubt

 And not until he turneth from himself will he leap over his own shadow - lo! straight into his own sunshine!

-Too long hath he sat in the shadow; the cheeks of the intellectual penitent have grown pale; almost he starved to death in the midst of his expectations. "
+Too long hath he sat in the shadow; the cheeks of the intellectual penitent have grown pale; almost he starved to death in the midst of his expectations.

 3. Satan represents Doubt

 Satan represents Doubt.
-God did not want Adam and Eve to eat of the Tree of Good and Evil.
+God did not want Adam and Eve to eat of the Tree of Knowledge of Good and Evil.
 Allah did not want his creation to doubt his word.
 In both theologies, it was Satan, the most intelligent created being, who stood up against this enforced ignorance.
 Satan tells mankind: Search for knowledge, even in taboo places.
 Shaitan told the Djinn: Let us test God's word, let us not mindlessly believe all that God says.
 Although these myths are irrelevant to the modern world, the role of Satan is very much relevant to our lives and our search for knowledge.
 Enlightenment is the ability to look past stated truth and dogma, and Lucifer is the Crown Prince of Satan that represents our search for enlightenment.

 Of those that are sure they are right, the scientists and the religionists, the scientists at least, as part of their rules of behavior, continuously test and refine their knowledge: Nothing is assumed to be true.
 Everything is tested, old theories are constantly re-tested whenever new knowledge comes to light.
 But religious fundamentalists and those who simply accept what is told to them, by a preacher or a book, these are unable to find truth or enlightenment.
 All they find is what they wanted: To feel sure that they're right, after all.
 To be safe in their knowledge.
-To be blissfully ignorant of doubt is an easy way out, a self failure.
-Satan and the curiosity and doubt he instils upon us is certainly the enemy of fundamentalism.
+To be blissfully ignorant of doubt is an easy way out, a self-failure.
+Satan and the curiosity and doubt he instills upon us is certainly the enemy of fundamentalism.

 "Without the wonderful element of doubt, the doorway